ersanchez/instructional-design/baofeng_uv-5r/README.md

 This is a basic course on the use of the Baofeng UV-5R handheld transceiver (HT) for amateur radio (ham) operation.

+Since I aim to reach the larget audience possible, I am making this course video based.
+I am including attribute checklists for any instructor to use as a performance measurement on the psychomotor objectives.
+Additionally, there are multiple choice exam questions to for performance measurement on the cognitive objectives.

 ## Audience

 This course is intended for: